F*** Marry Kill: Plot

 After Norman installs Eva's security system, they go on a date, but he leaves suddenly after receiving a phone call from his sister.
-Eva and Robin follow Norman and see him leaving a house with plastic bags.
+Eva and Robin follow him and see him leaving a house with plastic bags.
 They enter the house and find Norman's sister Lila, a wheelchair user, who explains that Norman was taking out the trash.

 Norman invites Eva over to his house and apologizes for leaving abruptly.
 Eva notices that he wears size 10 shoes and finds a single woman's shoe.
-When she inadvertently reveals she knows his sister uses a wheelchair, tensions arise and she leaves.
+When she inadvertently reveals she knows his sister uses a wheelchair, tensions arise so she leaves.

 At the police station, Eva shares her suspicions about Norman with Jake, who discloses that the killer has been collecting one shoe from each victim.
 Eva returns to Norman's house and surreptitiously collects samples of his DNA, which she turns over to Jake.
 Norman later visits Eva, concerned by her odd behavior, but she orders him to leave by threatening to call the police.

-Unable to contact Valerie or her friends, Eva asks Kyle if she can stay at his place, since Norman installed her home security system.
+Unable to contact Valerie or her friends, Eva asks Kyle if she can stay at his place, as Norman had installed her home security system.
 While at Kyle's, she receives a voicemail from Valerie saying that Kyle is married and lied about his profession.
-Kyle berates Eva for refusing him sex, and as a struggle ensues, Kelly appears and fatally stabs Kyle.
+He berates Eva for refusing him sex, and as a struggle ensues, Kelly appears and fatally stabs Kyle.

 In Kelly's car, Eva finds several phones belonging to Swipe Right Killer victims.
 Kelly explains that after discovering that her husband Brad was cheating on her, she killed his mistress.
 She subsequently began catfishing and killing potential homewreckers while wearing Brad's shoes, intending to frame him for the murders.
-When Kelly lunges at Eva with a knife, Eva stabs Kelly in the back with another victim's stiletto heel.
+When Kelly lunges at Eva with a knife, Eva stabs her in the back with another victim's stiletto heel.
 The police arrive after Valerie, who had installed a tracking app on Kelly's phone, called Jake.

 Eva apologizes to Norman for the recent misunderstandings, and they resume dating.
 Some time later, Eva is now the author of a best-selling crime novel and a co-host on Mark My Murder.
-During a live episode, she receives a phone call from Kelly in prison.
+During a live episode, Kelly calls her from prison.